caronc/apprise-api/README.md

    ]
 }
 ```

+You can pass in attributes to the `/json/urls/{KEY}` such as `privacy=` which escapes the passwords and secret tokens when returning the response.
+You can also set `tag=` and filter the returned results based on the tags you specify (delimited by a comma if more the one).

 Here is an example using `curl` as to how someone might send a notification to everyone associated with the tag `abc123` (using `/notify/{key}`):